TalnUPF/Prosograph/README.md

 # Prosograph

+NOTE: This project is currently only maintained in the original repository: https://github.com/alpoktem/Prosograph

 A Visualizer for prosodically annotated speech corpora written in Processing.

 In the **dataset** directory you can find two sample data from TED talks.